 5. Andrade RJ, Guilarte J, Salmeron FJ, Lucena MI, Bellot V "Benzylpenicillin-induced prolonged cholestasis."
 Ann Pharmacother 35 (2001): 783-4

-Not all side effects for Isoject Permapen may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Isoject Permapen may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Isoject Permapen (penicillin g benzathine)